docsforadobe/after-effects-plugin-guide/docs/effect-details/image-buffer-management-functions.rst

 Image Buffer Management Functions
 ################################################################################

-Use these functions to create and destroy :ref:`effect-basics/PF_EffectWorld`s, and to find out their bit- depth.
+Use these functions to create and destroy :ref:`effect-basics/PF_EffectWorld`, and to find out their bit-depth.

 ----